Buy Your Early Bird Ticket Now for Pioneers of the Dutch Modern House

 Niek Smit on Supporting Modern Heritage

+In the run-up to Pioneers of the Dutch Modern House, our Iconic Houses online event in September, we talk to leading authorities on architecture in the Netherlands about the Dutch reinvention of the house in the 20th century.
 Niek Smit is an architectural historian at the Vereniging Hendrick de Keyser, the Dutch historic houses association.
-At the conference, he presents a range of strategies to find sustainable long-term uses for the association’s newly acquired 20th-century properties.
+We ask Niek about the range of strategies to find sustainable long-term uses for the association’s newly acquired 20th-century properties.

 Hendrick de Keyser is a classic heritage organization.
 So why the move into more recent heritage?